Skip to content

 When you grade a submission, you pick from these emojis.
 If you assign multiple emojis to a submission, the grade is the average of their values.

-Open a module from the sidebar and find the assignment you want to grade.
-Each student or team row has an emoji picker — click it to open, then click an emoji to add a grade.
+Open a repository from the sidebar and find the assignment you want to grade.
+Each student or team row has an emoji picker, click it to open, then click an emoji to add a grade.
 Click the same emoji again to remove it.
+Each row is one submission: a student’s repository, their work on that assignment, and its status.

 Assignments are graded per submission (one repository per student or team).
-You can assign graders to specific submissions from the module view, so grading responsibilities stay organized across large classes.
+You can assign graders to specific submissions from the repository view, so grading responsibilities stay organized across large classes.
+Assistants get a dedicated grading queue that gathers every submission across the class, with tabs for what still needs grading.

 Grades are hidden from students by default.
-Each assignment has a release toggle in the module view.
+Each assignment has a release toggle in the repository view.
 Flip it to release grades for that assignment — students will see their grade immediately.

 Releasing is per-assignment, so you can release one assignment while keeping others hidden.